Dryburgh Stirling Two

 There is a secure outdoor storage room with plenty of space for outdoor kit, fishing rods and bikes.
 An external cloakroom with WC adjoins the property.
 There is a large open kennel for dogs leading into the storage room to give dogs both internal and outdoor space.

 There is private parking for two cars to the front of the cottage.
+An outdoor three-pin 3kW outdoor socket is available for guests with an EVSE cable to charge vehicles if required.

 Babies & Children